-Also, depending on the type of test you are taking — while fasting or before or after meals — you may need to adjust your meal schedule.
+Also, depending on the type of test you are taking, you may need to adjust your meal schedule.
 Your doctor may recommend taking a test after fasting for a time.

-You will then prick your finger or another area of your body to draw a small amount of blood.
-You will apply the blood to a special test strip and insert the strip into the glucometer.
+You will apply the blood to a special test strip that you’ve inserted into the meter.
 Your monitor will give you your blood glucose reading on its digital display.

 Finger pricks rarely require a bandage, but you may want to use one if bleeding continues beyond a few drops.
 It’s important to follow all the instructions that came with your glucometer to ensure accurate results.